 THIS IS BRILLIANT.

-Anonymous asked: I want to try using more adventurous lip stuffs and I really love the look of bright lipsticks, but I hate the dryness and the smudging and the not kissing.
+Anonymous said: I want to try using more adventurous lip stuffs and I really love the look of bright lipsticks, but I hate the dryness and the smudging and the not kissing.
 Please, please tell me there is something or some process out there you recommend for lip fanciness that helps my lips feel moisturized while simultaneously keeping color on my lips and nothing and no one else. <3

 The holy grail of lipstick is something moist that doesn’t transfer.
 (Yeah, I still don’t like the word moist. *laugh*) There are a variety of products that make some progress, but I think all of them involve some compromise.